Bengal1/Simple-ViT/README.md

 In practice, ViT transforms an image into a sequence of smaller patches, which are then processed using the same self-attention mechanism that made Transformers successful in language tasks.
 By modeling relationships between patches directly, ViT captures both local details and long-range dependencies within an image, offering a flexible alternative to the strictly hierarchical representations of CNNs.
 Positional information is incorporated to maintain awareness of spatial structure, and a dedicated representation is used for classification.
 This design shifts the focus from handcrafted inductive biases toward a more data-driven approach, where the model learns to interpret visual structure primarily from large-scale training data.

-For more information about Transformer Model I recommend [Simple Transformer](https://github.com/Bengal1/Simple-Transformer).

 ### Patch Embedding
 <img align="right" width="400" alt="patch_embedding_data" src="https://github.com/user-attachments/assets/49aa0282-b19e-4fab-a494-de5e708b8478" />